michael105/michael105.github.io/index.md

 My solution was finally a config file.
 Until I realized, that's bad, cause the file will be persistent, the id not.

 Some more discussion with ai, and suddenly - x11 properties.
-Values can be set and read from the xserver.
+Values, which can be set and read from the xserver.
 The ai even pointed out, (correct) the values will not persist.
 Albite I already stated, persistence would be a problem.